h48

 183 It is also possible to compute these tables directly, as explained in

-184 the **Pruning table computation** section below (work in progress).
+184 the **Pruning table computation** section below.

 185